 Order execution is managed by NAM UK's Trading desk.
 The Trading desk is independent of NAM UK's investment teams which allows the traders full discretion over the choice of execution venue and, control over the execution process.
-There are a variety of methods available to execute client orders including brokers, MTFs and electronic trading (use brokers' of algorithms.)
+There are a variety of methods available to execute client orders including brokers, MTFs and electronic trading (use of brokers' algorithms) An Algowheel may also be used to allocate flow appropriately to best the best performing brokers.